-The WNDR3700 router uses the Network Time Protocol (NTP) to obtain the current time and date from one of several network time servers on the Internet.
-To localize the time for your log entries, you must specify your time zone:
+The wireless router uses Network Time Protocol (NTP) to obtain the current time and date from one of several network time servers on the Internet.
+To localize the time for your log entries, you must specify your time zone from the E-mail screen:

 - Time Zone.
 Select your local time zone.
 This setting is used for the blocking schedule and for time-stamping log entries. - Automatically Adjust for Daylight Savings Time.
 Select this check box if your region supports daylight savings time.
-When this check box is set, the router will adjust the time by adding one hour during the daylight savings time period.
-When daylight savings time ends, be sure to un-check this check box.
+The router will automatically adjust the time at the start and end of the daylight savings time period.